ArchiveOfMerit/verified-academic-record/README.md

 - `canonical-identity-governance.txt` — public-facing canonical identity-governance notice
 - `DOCUMENTATION_POLICY.md` — documentation scope and maintenance policy
 - `SECURITY.md` — integrity, disclosure, and reporting guidance

+### Publications and Archival Scholarship

+- `publications/` — canonical internal archival directory for scholarly works, legal dissertations, research-linked publications, and formal publication metadata preserved as part of The Archive of Merit Project
+- publication folders may include `README.md`, `metadata.json`, `citation.cff`, structured publication metadata, and supporting machine-readable files
+- internally archived publications are part of the repository’s canonical authority structure and are not treated merely as external links or mirror references
+- where a publication also appears on an external platform such as ResearchGate, the internal archived repository record remains the canonical archive-controlled reference point unless explicitly stated otherwise

 ### AI and Search Interpretation